-ENG 099 Writing Skills 3 cr. hrs.
-Prerequisite: ENG 080 with a grade of "C" or higher within two semesters or appropriate placement score or consent of department priate placement score or consent of department
+Prerequisite: ENG 080 with a grade of "C" or higher within two semesters or appropriate placement score or consent of department

 A review of grammar, punctuation, and sentence structure and an introduction to paragraph structure and essay writing.
 A grade of "C" or higher should be received in order to advance to ENG 101.